Anti-coup hackers target Myanmar govt sites as protesters jam Yangon roads

 Dozens of police patrolled the vicinity of Myaynigone junction as motorists also blocked roads.

 "We are doing this to cause difficulties for police.
-If they come and it's a little bit tense, we leave then."
+If they come and it's a little bit tense, we leave then," said a 30-year-old taxi driver.

-Than Than, a street food vendor, said the traffic snarls were a minor inconvenience, but she supported the campaign.
+Thousands of protesters crowded key junctions, shouting slogans at the police and flashing a three-finger salute.

-"I walked about 40 minutes because of cars blocking my way back home yesterday afternoon before I got a bus," the 50-year-old told AFP.
+Nationwide protests continued Thursday, despite overnight tensions in Myanmar's second biggest city Mandalay where police and soldiers broke up a protest blocking the railway, according to two sources.